ChainXim-Team/ChainXim/developer-guide.en.md

 ![message-lifecycle](doc/message-lifecycle.svg)

 Notably, the six bold methods are worth attention. consensus_process calls mining_consensus to generate a block.
 The new block is added to the miner's forwarding queue via launch_consensus calling forward.
-When diffuse is called each round, Miner.NIC.nic_forward is called to send the block into the simulated network to start the simulation.
+When diffuse is called each round, Miner._NIC.nic_forward is called to send the block into the simulated network to start the simulation.
 When a miner receives a new block, diffuse calls the miner's receive method to receive the block (the received block is temporarily stored in the reception buffer _receive_tape).
 At the beginning of each round, local_state_update verifies the blocks in _receive_tape one by one and updates them to the target miner's local chain.
 Note that the specific forwarding and receiving process of messages may vary slightly for different network types (see the [Network](#Network) section for details).

 #### Block Generation and Propagation